 Thread and Task Architecture Guide

-Threads allow complex applications to make more effective use of a CPU, even on computers that have a single CPU.
+Threads allow complex applications to make more effective use of a processor (CPU), even on computers that have a single CPU.
 With one CPU, only one thread can execute at a time.
 If one thread executes a long-running operation that does not use the CPU, such as a disk read or write, another one of the threads can execute until the first operation is completed.
 By being able to execute threads while other threads are waiting for an operation to be completed, an application can maximize its use of the CPU.
 This is especially true for multi-user, disk I/O intensive applications such as a database server.
-Computers that have multiple microprocessors or CPUs can execute one thread per CPU at the same time.
+Computers that have multiple CPUs can execute one thread per CPU at the same time.
 For example, if a computer has eight CPUs, it can execute eight threads at the same time.

-Allocating Threads to a CPU
+Allocating threads to a CPU

 The affinity mask option is set by using ALTER SERVER CONFIGURATION.
 When the affinity mask is not set, the instance of SQL Server allocates worker threads evenly among the schedulers that have not been masked off.